mattbierner/blog.mattbierner.com/_posts/2017-08-29-anschauung.md

 "Excuse me...
 Excuse me..."

 Matt felt a tap on his shoulder and spun around.
 It was the man that he had bumped into in line.
-The man was pointing towards there counter.
+The man was pointing towards the counter.
 There was a cup sitting there.
 The barista was busy preparing something else.
 In a daze, Matt grabbed the cup from the counter and shuffled off to grab a seat, completely forgetting his originally planned rapid exit.

 The coffeeshop was empty except for a few people typing away at their computers and a couple chatting over in the corner.
 He picked out a seat over by the fake fireplace, just far enough away from the others to avoid seeming creepy but close enough so that it didn't look like he had anything to hide.
 He'd tried sipping the coffee but it was too hot.
 He'd forgotten to get sugar too.

-His left arm was getting tire.
+His left arm was getting tired.
 Two eyes are heavy.
 There isn't any good way to hold them.
 He placed his coffee on the table, glanced around to see if anyone was looking, and then quickly switched to his right arm.

 Matt tried to distract himself as he waited for his coffee to cool.
 He pulled up the news and scrolled through the headlines: Seattle was getting ready to elect a new mayor; North Korea had tested an intercontinental ballistic missile; the eclipse was coming...
 He scrolled through his timeline: the jokes, the baby photos, the irony, the memes, the barely concealed brags, the self-serving outrage and compassion...
 And it all seemed so unreal, so distant.

 He adjusted his eyes and tried taking another sip.
 Just as the cup came to his lips, there was an awful ripping sound, a whirl, a sickening thud, and the left side of his vision went black.
 His hand shot to his face.
-Where his left eye should had been, there was nothing.
+Where his left eye should have been, there was nothing.

 The deception was up!
 His left eye had fallen out and gone rolling away to who knows where.
 He lunged forward, feeling about wildly and no longer trying to conceal what was now all too obvious.